 While frequent diaper changes are a fact of life when caring for an infant, a diaper caddy can help make them hassle-free.
 "You likely will have a larger one at your main changing table where it will stay, but it is nice to have a small portable one to carry around different places," says Katy Gibson, MD, a pediatrician, motherhood coach, and educator for new parents.

 With buying tips from Dr. Gibson in mind, we researched options with useful organizational features and tasteful aesthetics.
-Our favorite is the Skip Hop Light Up Caddy, a thoughtfully designed diaper holder with adjustable compartments and a handy light for middle-of-the-night changes.

 Here, the best diaper caddies to organize and simplify your changing routine.

-Best Overall: Skip Hop Light Up Diaper Caddy
+Skip Hop Light Up Diaper Caddy

 Good for night changes